 Class 1 and 2: No loading area permitted.
 Loading and unloading may occur during the hours of 7:00 am to 7:00 pm, Monday through Friday only, and may not obstruct the public Right-Of-Way.

-Class 3: May have a loading area of up to 2,000 s,f., located to the side or rear of the facility, and screened from any residential use.
+Class 3: May have a loading area of up to 2,000 square feet, located to the side or rear of the facility, and screened from any residential use.
 Loading and unloading may occur during the hours of 7:00 am to 7:00 pm, Monday through Saturday only.

-Any signs shall comply with Section 5.2.
+Any signs shall comply with Section 5.2 of the Zoning By-Laws.